erebe/personal-server/README.md

   name: deployer
 rules:
 - apiGroups: [""] # "" indicates the core API group
-  resources: ["pods"] # Ressources that we are allowed to acess
+  resources: ["pods"] # Resources that we are allowed to access
   verbs: ["get", "watch", "list", "delete"] # Actions we allow on those objects
 ---